christoph-ding/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+    toDone

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+    This app is for people who write really detailed, long to-do lists.
+ToDone forces you to prioretize and be honest with what you can accomplish.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+    My checklist app limits the amount of items you can try to accomplish in a day.
+It will automatically calculate how long something should take, based on your estimate, and prevent you from overbooking yourself.
+It will also give you rewards for accomplishing tasks.

 ## Problem ##
   > Describe the problem your product solves.

+    People tend to write overly detailed, too granular to-do lists that distract from what they really need to do, every day.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+    Limits the number of items you can add.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+    It's not a list of things to do, but will be done today.'

 ## How to Get Started ##
   > Describe how easy it is to get started.

+    Plan tomorrow.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+    I started working out everyday!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.